ManasaMaddi05/National-Power-Outage-Duration-Predictor/README.md

 ## **Framing a Prediction Problem**

 ### **Problem Statement**
-In this project, we aim to **predict the severity of power outages** based on key environmental, economic, and outage-related factors.
-This is a **multiclass classification problem**, where we categorize outages into different severity levels based on **how long they last**.
+In this project, we’re trying to **predict how severe a power outage** will be based on different factors like environmental conditions, economic indicators, and outage-related data.
+Since there are multiple levels of severity, this is a multiclass classification problem where we categorize outages based on how long they last.
+To do this, we divide **OUTAGE.DURATION_HOURS** into four categories: Short, Moderate, Long, and Severe.
+Each power outage is assigned one of these labels, allowing us to classify events based on their severity.
+This makes it easier to analyze and predict how long an outage might last in the future.

-To make this possible:
-- We divide **OUTAGE.DURATION_HOURS** into four categories: **Short, Moderate, Long, and Severe** based on duration thresholds.
-- Each power outage is assigned one of these labels, allowing us to classify events by severity.

 ### **Response Variable**
-- **Response Variable:** Outage severity level (**Short, Moderate, Long, Severe**) based on **OUTAGE.DURATION_HOURS**.
-- **Why This Variable?** Outage severity is a **critical factor** in emergency response and disaster planning.
-If we can predict how long an outage is likely to last, utility companies and emergency teams can **better allocate resources**, prioritize repairs, and **minimize disruptions for affected communities**.
+Our response variable is the **outage severity level**, which comes from the **OUTAGE.DURATION_HOURS** column.
+We chose this variable because predicting outage severity is a key factor in emergency response and disaster planning.
+If we can estimate how long an outage will last, utility companies and emergency teams can allocate resources more efficiently, prioritize repairs, and minimize disruptions for affected communities.

 ### **Evaluation Metric**
 - **Chosen Metric:** **F1-score**
-- **Why F1-score?** Not all outages are equal—some last just a couple of hours, while others stretch for days.
-Since we expect an **imbalance** between different outage severities, using **accuracy alone wouldn’t be reliable**.
-The **F1-score** is a better metric because it balances **precision and recall**, ensuring the model performs well across all severity levels rather than just favoring the most common ones.
+Not all power outages are the same—some only last a few hours, while others can go on for days.
+Since some outage severities are likely to happen more often than others, accuracy alone wouldn’t give us a clear picture of how well the model is performing.
+The F1-score is a better choice because it balances precision and recall, making sure the model doesn’t just focus on the most common outage types but actually performs well across all severity levels

 ### **Features Used for Prediction**
 To make predictions, we use the following features: